Required Application Documents

 Home Schooled Applicants

-Dual enrollment students should only need to submit their high school transcript at the time of application.
+Students who have completed dual enrollment coursework should only need to submit their high school transcript at the time of application.
 If the dual enrollment courses are not included on the high school transcript, students should also submit a college transcript.
 Official transcripts from high school and college, with final grades and graduation dates, will be required should a student be accepted to UNCSA.

 Official test scores should be submitted electronically to UNCSA.